Do I really need a TV licence?

 If a TV is in a communal area then it may be covered by the university's halls of residence licence.
 You don't need to buy another licence to cover just the communal area.

-It’s also important to note that as of August 2016, things have changed.
-A TV Licence is now required if you want to watch live or catch up TV off your tablet, computer or any other streaming devise, so it’s best to get one if you want to catch up with Bake Off or Gogglebox.
+It’s also important to note that as of 1 September 2016, things have changed.
+A TV Licence is now required if you want to watch live TV or BBC iPlayer off your tablet, computer or any other streaming devise, so it’s best to get one if you want to catch up with Luther or Strictly.

 If you plan to go home over the summer you should check if you’re eligible for a refund.

-- You don't need a licence if you watch on-demand programmes online (iPlayer, 4oD etc).
+- You don't need a licence if you want to watch on-demand programmes on services that aren't BBC iPlayer (4oD, ITV Hub etc).
 If you use a computer to watch live TV then you need a licence (unless you are exempt for any reason).

 - A TV licence allows everyone in a household to use one or more TV sets or video recorders.